reikki7/facebook-sentiment-analyzer/README.md

 If you want to change the Facebook page or post being analyzed, you can update the access token, post ID, and page ID in the `sentiment_analyzer_fb.py` file.

 1. __Access Token__: Retrieve a new access token from the [Facebook Developer Portal](https://developers.facebook.com/).
 Make sure to set the `page_read_engagement` permission for the page access token.
+Generate a new token each time you update the permissions.
 2. __Post ID and Page ID__: Update the `POST_ID` and `PAGE_ID` variables in the `sentiment_analyzer_fb.py` file with the new values.
 Which can be obtained with the following link format:

 ```ini {"id":"01J8SGPXV44004QYGHVFD2QWF8"}